lbain/lucybain/source/blog/2014/10-18-closures.md

 closure1(); // returns "String 1"
 ```

 Bam!
 Did you see that! `closure1` kept a reference to `"String 1"` even though `stillAClosure` had been called with a whole other parameter (namely `"String 2"`).
-That's some pretty cool stuff!
+That’s some pretty cool stuff!

 *OK, I'm convinced.
 But now __why__ would I ever want to use a closure?*